From Enlistment to Graduation: NTAG Empire State Sponsors Division 171 at RTC Great Lakes

-260423-N-SR028-0001 GREAT LAKES, Ill.
-(Apr.
-23, 2026) – Graduating Sailors, along with sponsors from Navy Talent Acquisition Group Empire State, stand at attention in Midway Ceremonial drill hall during the pass-in-review ceremony onboard Recruit Training Command (RTC), Apr.
-23, 2026.
-NTAG ES was in attendance as part of the Command Sponsorship Program, supporting Division 171 during the final week of a rigorous nine weeks of basic training where all enlistees in the U.S. Navy begin their career at the command.
-More than 40,000 recruits train annually at the Navy’s only boot camp.
-(U.S. Navy photo by Hospital Corpsman 2nd Class Srija Rai)
+GREAT LAKES, Ill. — Navy Talent Acquisition Group Empire State visited Recruit Training Command Great Lakes in April 2026, as part of the Command Sponsorship Program, supporting Division 171 during the final week of a rigorous nine weeks of basic training.

+The program offers commands an opportunity to mentor and motivate a recruit division throughout training.
+The New York and New Jersey-based command had sponsored Sailors present at key milestones from the division's first fitness evaluation to graduation.

+NTAG Empire State attended the Official Physical Fitness Assessment, Battle Stations, the Capping Ceremony, and returned for the traditional pizza party which is traditionally held the night before graduation.
+Attending the pizza party, NTAG Empire State's Sailors joined Division 171 to recognize the recruits' completion of their final examinations and qualifications.
+During the event seasoned Sailors spent the evening with the division, sharing their experiences in the fleet and answering questions about life in the Navy beyond boot camp.

 |Date Taken: